NREL/ResStock.github.io/index.md

 Read our [technical reference documentation](https://nrel.github.io/ResStock.github.io/assets/trd/ResStock_Technical_Reference_Document_Final.pdf) for model inputs and assumptions.

 ## What Does ResStock Do?
-As the demand for decarbonization initiatives expands across the country, so does the need for energy modeling.
-ResStock meets this need as a national residential building energy stock model.
-It enables a new approach to large-scale residential energy analysis across the United States. by combining large public and private data sources, statistical sampling, detailed sub-hourly building simulations, and high-performance computing.
+ResStock enables a new approach to large-scale residential energy analysis across the United States. by combining large public and private data sources, statistical sampling, detailed sub-hourly building simulations, and high-performance computing.
 ResStock is funded by the U.S. Department of Energy (DOE), and built by the National Renewable Energy Laboratory (NREL).

 ResStock is more than just a basic modeling tool for analyzing energy efficiency and consumption in residential buildings.
 It integreates a variety of features and capabilities that make it a comprehensive analytical platform.
 Here's a broader description of it's functionalities: